Heterogeneous Glyoxal Oxidation: A Potential Source of Secondary Organic Aerosol

 Digital USD Citation

 Connelly, Brandon M.; De Haan, David O.; and Tolbert, Margaret A., "Heterogeneous Glyoxal Oxidation: A Potential Source of Secondary Organic Aerosol" (2012).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 24.